azerothcore/mod-npc-beastmaster/README.md

 ![image](https://user-images.githubusercontent.com/16887899/154327532-612b03d8-64f0-460e-8f4b-7cbfd31a7381.png)

-Please add the adjustment to the conf to have that error message not show up:
+To suppress this warning, add the following to your worldserver config:
 ```
 #    Creatures.CustomIDs
 #        Description: The list of custom creatures with gossip dialogues hardcoded in core,